Historic Route 11 Drive-In Theatre

-The Family Drive-In Theatre is an outdoor cinema located at 5890 Valley Pike (U.S. 11) one mile south of Stephens City, Virginia.
-The family-owned business opened in 1956 and is one of the state's few remaining drive-in theaters.
-The Family Drive-In announced in November of 2025 that November 30th would be its final day of operation before closure.
+The Historic Route 11 Drive-In Theatre (previously known as the Family Drive-In Theatre) is an outdoor cinema located at 5890 Valley Pike (U.S. 11) one mile south of Stephens City, Virginia.
+The theater opened in 1956 and features two screens, each playing two films back-to-back.
+After failing to raise funds to save the theater, the Family Drive-In closed in 2025, but a few months later an investor announced plans to reopen the business in 2026.
+The previous owner refused to let the new owner continue using the Family-Drive-In Theatre name, so the business was rebranded to the Historic Route 11 Drive-In Theatre before its reopening.
+It is one of only six drive-in theaters still operating in Virginia.

 History

 The Family Drive-In was built by William F. Dalke Jr. and opened on June 14, 1956.
 It was one of eight drive-in theaters within a 20 mile radius at the time of its construction.
 The number of drive-in theaters in the United States peaked at around 4,000 in 1958 while in 2013, an estimated 360 still remained.
 Dalke Jr. had previously owned indoor theaters until opening Family Drive-In.
 He was able to keep the theater open with the assistance of his four sons, including Tim Dalke, who took over managing Family Drive-In when he returned from fighting in the Vietnam War.

 Each parking spot has a speaker that can be attached to the side of the vehicle.

-Since 2009, manager James Kopp, a self-professed "drive-in nut" and former Library of Congress employee, has leased Family Drive-In from Tim Dalke.
-Kopp sits on the board of the United Drive-in Theatre Owners Association.
-He works with a booking agent to get bargains on popular films.
-Second-run films were previously shown on both screens because they were cheaper to rent, but Family Drive-In now shows first-run movies in order to compete with standard theaters.
+Starting in 2009, manager James (Jim) Kopp, a self-professed "drive-in nut" and former Library of Congress employee, leased Family Drive-In from Tim Dalke.
+Kopp sat on the board of the United Drive-in Theatre Owners Association.
+He worked with a booking agent to get bargains on popular films.
+Second-run films were previously shown on both screens because they were cheaper to rent, but Family Drive-In started showing first-run movies in order to compete with standard theaters.
 Additional changes made by Kopp included hiring additional staff, expanding the theater's presence on social media, extending the operating season, and allowing customers to pay with credit cards.
-According to Kopp, he doesn't make a salary while the payroll for his staff is approximately $72,000 annually.
-He also states the theater's gross revenue was $459,000 for the 2012 season.